Vonng/pigsty/docs/FAQ.md

 Pigsty uses semantic version numbers such as: `<major>. <minor>. <release>`.
 Alpha/Beta/RC are suffixed to the version number `-a1`, `-b1`, `-rc1`.

 Major updates mean fundamental changes and massive features; minor version updates suggest new features, bump package versions, and minor API changes.
-Release version updates mean bug fixes and doc updates, and it does change offline package versions (i.e., v1.0.1 and v1.0.0 will use the same `pkg.tgz`).
+Release version updates mean bug fixes and doc updates.

 Pigsty tries to release a Minor Release every 1-3 months and a Major Release every 1-2 years.